Parking for council tenants and leaseholders

 - If you're applying on behalf of another tenant or leaseholder, a copy of a signed letter that says you have their permission.
 We may contact them to check.

-- If the vehicle is owned, a copy of page two from your V5C logbook
+- If the vehicle is owned, a copy of your V5C logbook

 - If the vehicle is leased, a copy of the Motability agreement or taxi lease agreement